arwelbrown/brc/README.md

 <h2 align="center">Broken Reality Comics</h2>

 ## Setup
-Welcome!
-I'd like to start by saying that I use Arch btw.

-In all seriousness, the following setup method is what I used to get the site up and running on Arch Linux - this will likely be similar on other linux distros but if you're on Mac or for some unspeakable reason, Windows...
+The following setup method is what I used to get the site up and running on Arch Linux - this will likely be similar on other linux distros but if you're on Mac or for some unspeakable reason, Windows...
 Good luck I guess?

 Firstly, you'll need to set up docker on your machine.
 If you prefer docker desktop, go for it!
 I don't tend to use it however.